'Real Housewives of Salt Lake City' member faces sentencing

 Associated Press

-NEW YORK (AP) — Federal prosecutors are seeking a 10-year prison sentence for a member of “The Real Housewives of Salt Lake City” who they say lived lavishly after defrauding thousands of people nationwide in a telemarketing scam, many of them elderly.
-But her lawyer says she should face no more than three years behind bars.
+NEW YORK (AP) — A judge said Friday that he’ll show a member of “The Real Housewives of Salt Lake City” some leniency when he decides how much time she must spend in prison for defrauding thousands of people nationwide in a telemarketing scam, many of them older.
+But he said he won’t grant her request that she only spend three years in prison.

-The fate of Jennifer Shah will be decided Friday by U.S. District Judge Sidney H. Stein, who presided over her guilty plea in July to a conspiracy charge for participating in a massive fraud for nearly a decade.
+The fate of Jennifer Shah was in the hands of U.S. District Judge Sidney H. Stein, who presided over her guilty plea in July to a conspiracy charge for participating in a massive fraud for nearly a decade.

+At the start of Shah’s sentencing hearing, Stein said he won’t sentence Shah to the 11 years or more recommended by federal sentencing guidelines, but he also won’t grant a defense request that she only spend three years in prison.

+He also cautioned a packed courtroom that he was not sentencing the person who people see on television.

+He said the housewives program “involves role playing … It’s a heavily scripted operation.”

-Prosecutors said in a presentence submission that Shah used profits from her fraud to live a life of luxury that included a nearly 10,000-square-foot mansion with eight fireplaces dubbed “Shah Ski Chalet” in the resort haven of Park City, Utah.
+Prosecutors said in a presentence submission that Shah should get a decade in prison, saying she used profits from her fraud to live a life of luxury that included a nearly 10,000-square-foot mansion with eight fireplaces dubbed “Shah Ski Chalet” in the resort haven of Park City, Utah.
 The home, they said, is now listed for sale for $7.4 million.

 They said she also rented an apartment in midtown Manhattan, leased a Porsche Panamera, bought hundreds of thousands of dollars worth of luxury goods and funded various cosmetic procedures while cheating the Internal Revenue Service of hundreds of thousands of dollars.